 You can also add a little grated parmesan and chopped parsley for added flavour and appeal.

-Leftovers can be frozen in an airtight container for up to a few months.
+Leftovers can be stored in the fridge, covered, for a day or two.
+They could also be frozen in an airtight container for up to a few months.
 When ready to use, thaw in the fridge overnight and then re-heat in a saucepan or frying pan with a little water added.

 Spaghetti Bolognese